jamesob/txture/README.md

      like Markdown parsing, CSS rendering, Disqus comments which are included within the core of other minimal weblog platforms.
-This reliance on a plug-in architecture will not only keep the txture core stark, but it will provide numerous examples of how plug=ins are authored.
+This reliance on a plug-in architecture will not only keep the txture core stark, but it will provide numerous examples of how plug-ins are authored.

 ## Note